-Question: I need a help.
-I have been married for 3 years but my wife is still not pregnant.
-I went for a checkup and it seems as if my sperm count is very low as only 30% is active.
-I’m active in sports and go jogging almost every day for at least 5 kilometres.
-I also participate in long distance marathons in Malaysia, Singapore and Thailand.
+Question: I need help.
+I have been married for three years but my wife is still not pregnant.
+I went for a checkup and it seems as if my sperm count is very low as only 30 percent is active.
+I’m active in sports and go jogging almost every day for at least five kilometres.
+I also participate in long-distance marathons in Malaysia, Singapore and Thailand.
 How can I increase my sperm count?
 Please help me.

-Decreased sperm motility and an increased population of immature sperm were observed in the high mileage compared to moderate mileage and sedentary control groups.
+The study observed a decreased sperm motility and an increased population of immature sperm in the high mileage runners, as compared to moderate mileage and sedentary control groups.
 Sperm penetration of cervical mucus was also decreased in the high mileage group compared to the sedentary control group.

 In another study titled “Prospective Study Of Hormonal And Semen Profiles In Marathon Runners” in 1995, 24 healthy male marathon runners between the ages of 25 to 54 were studied.
 Semen analyses included an evaluation of count, motility, morphology, and volume.
-These profiles were correlated with training intensity.
-The intensity of training was increased significantly in the first 5 months of the study.
+These profiles were correlated with training intensity, which was increased significantly in the first five months of the study.
 The results showed that the semen volume, sperm motility and morphology fell significantly during training, but there was no significant alteration in the sperm count.

 So my recommendation is to opt for less intense endurance sports if you seek to have a higher chance of being a father.

 7 Tips To Increase Fertility In Men

 Excessive consumption of alcohol is not only bad for your liver but also affects sperm motility in men.
 If you are trying to conceive a baby, layoff the alcohol for a few months.
 Quit smoking too while you’re at it, which also has a negative effect on sperm motility.